Top 10 DIY mistakes by homeowners

 Lots of them.
+Mistakes such as:

 Considered a bother at best by many DIYers, permits actually serve a greater purpose than just raising money for the government.
 "People in permitting offices aren't evil," says Lou Manfredini, the official Ace Hardware "Helpful Hardware Man."